dotnet/maui/README.md

 * Android 10.0, 9.0, 8.1, 8.0, 7.1, 7.0, & 6.0 SDK Installed
 * UWP 10.0.16299 SDK Installed

+Your can run the included `android-setup.ps1` script in **Administrator Mode** and it will automatically setup your Android environment.

 ## FAQ

 Here are some frequently asked questions about Xamarin.Essentials, but be sure to read our full [FAQ on our Wiki](https://github.com/xamarin/Essentials/wiki#feature-faq).